willtobyte/carimbo/README.md

-# Carimbo 2D Game Engine
+## Carimbo: A Modern, Cross-Platform 2D Game Engine

 ### About